Skip to content

 The East of England Secure Data Environment (SDE) is operational and undergoing beta testing.
 We are supporting health and care research using de-identified NHS patient data and are open to project requests, including 'bring your own data' projects that require a secure workspace with data science tooling and computational support.

-The SDE is designed to make it easier to undertake health data research that aims to improve outcomes in:
+The SDE is designed to make it easier to undertake health data research.
+Click on the images below to view our researcher leaflets.

 eoe_regions